Hi, I'm Abel.

 The secret sauce has always been: curiosity, imagination, kindness, and persistence.

-You really can in fact just do things.
+You really can just do things.

 Meme Bucket